avatarsdk/metaperson-ios-sample/README.md

 You need to complete the following steps before experimenting with this sample:

 * Get an AvatarSDK developer account at https://accounts.avatarsdk.com/developer/signup/
-* Create an application with Client credentials Authorization Grant at https://accounts.avatarsdk.com/developer/
+* Enter any name in the "Application Name” and press the "Submit" button to get your credentials for using Avatar SDK. https://accounts.avatarsdk.com/developer/
 * Copy the `App Client ID` and `App Client Secret` from the Client Access application at https://accounts.avatarsdk.com/developer/
 ![App Client Credentials](./Documentation/Images/credentials.jpg "App Client Credentials")

 Now you are ready to go:
 * Clone this repository to your computer
-* Open the project in Xcode.
+* Open the workspace in Xcode.
-* Open the `Metaperson2.0/WebViewController.swift` scene.
+* Open the `Metaperson2.0/AvatarSDKCredentials.swift` file.
-* Find the `mobileSource` string and provide `CLIENT_ID` and `CLIENT_SECRET`.
+* Find the `AvatarSDKCredentials` class and provide `clientID` and `clientSecret`.
 ![Provide Client Credentials](./Documentation/Images/provide_credentials_in_Xcode.jpg "Provide Client Credentials")
 * Build and run an iOS application `Metaperson2.0`.